Skip to content Skip to footer

 • Chest Xray showing patches or pneumonia

-• Some children might need further investigations like a CT scan of chest or sinuses, investigations for Gastro-esophageal reflux, flexible bronchoscopy, sweat chloride test, etc.
+Diagnosing chronic cough involves a detailed medical history, physical examination, and sometimes diagnostic tests like X-rays, spirometry/lung function tests, or allergy testing.
+Some children might need further investigations like a CT scan of chest or sinuses, investigations for Gastro-esophageal reflux, flexible bronchoscopy, sweat chloride test, etc.

-Related Videos
+Related Video